Everett’s assignments do not work. Instead, consider a Service Trust to overcome the Personal Service Income rules.

 and digested, and that it had at least some influence on the client’s decision to obtain the services.
 The degree of influence required would depend on all of the circumstances.

-The Full Federal Court said that, as the Commissioner submitted, an offer or invitation which is only made to an intermediary, and is not passed on to and plays no part in, the client’s decision to procure the relevant services,
+The Full Federal Court said that, as the ATO submitted, an offer or invitation which is only made to an intermediary, and is not passed on to and plays no part in, the client’s decision to procure the relevant services,

 cannot be said to have directly resulted in the provision of the relevant services.
 This is because the offer or invitation loses its direct causal effect at the level of the intermediary, and the provision of the services can only be seen as the direct result of some other factor such as the intermediary’s